Is Isotretinoin (Accutane) Overprescribed?

 Scientists believe that relapses are underreported and thus the true relapse rate is higher than patients and doctors may believe.
 For example, some people with severe acne may overlook a few small blemishes following isotretinoin treatment because these spots are considered insignificant and therefore patients do not report this renewed, yet lesser, outbreak as a relapse.2

-In order to receive the best therapy course for your acne type it is crucial to discuss all available treatment options with a medical professional.
-Finally, it is always important to speak openly with your doctor regarding severity of your acne, risks, side effects, and alternatives when considering a course of isotretinoin therapy.
+In order to receive the best therapy course for your acne type, it is crucial to discuss all available treatment options with a medical professional.
+Finally, it is always important to speak openly with your doctor regarding the severity of your acne, risks, side effects, and alternatives when considering a course of isotretinoin therapy.
+Research suggests that doctors sometimes fail to discuss the serious side effects of isotretinoin with their patients because of time constraints during medical appointments.10 Be your own advocate and make sure to ask about any concerns you have.